We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

 Obviously, you can not compare this hill to the Alps but it has the highest elevation in the area and is a great place to start learning Skiing and Snowboarding.
 I often visited Öjberget on my bicycle.
 The distance is approximately 10 km from from the city center.

 The meteor crater in Söderfjärden seen from the observation tower.
 The meteor crater is also a popular place to observe migrating birds.

 Björköby is located 20 km north of Vaasa and was originally an island before it got connected with the longest bridge in Finland to the mainland.

-Once you reach Björköby watch out for a sign to Kalasatama – a fishing harbour where you can park your car.
+Once you reach Björköby watch out for a sign to Kalasatama – a fishing harbor where you can park your car.

-The harbour where you can park your car.
+The harbor where you can park your car.

 On the picture above you can see stoves used by Russians during the war.
 They are under protection.

 Monument for the people who drowned since the 19th century.

 Listening to the sea splashing against the stones.